cswaney/NetworkHawkesProcesses.jl/docs/src/tutorial.md

 where ``\mu_b`` are evenly spaced on ``[1, D]``, ``\sigma = \frac{D}{B - 1}``, and ``Z`` is a normalization constant.
 An example of one such distribution is shown below.

 ![Discrete Gaussian Impulse Response](./assets/img/discrete-gaussian-impulse-response.svg)

-### Variational Inference (TODO)
-- Finally, discrete-time processes have an additional inference option, `vb!`, which performs [variational Bayes](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) inference
-- (TODO) Run `vb!` and demonstrate how the output works since it is a bit different than `mcmc!`

-## Extensions (TODO)
-The modular design of `NetworkHawkesProcesses` allows users to create custom models.
-Users can create custom models by mixing and matching component parts, or by creating their own components.
-This tutorial has already demonstrated how to replace switch model components (e.g. replacing one impulse response model for another), so let's take a look at the second option more closely.

-Earlier in the tutorial we mentioned that the homogeneous baseline intensity is not always an appropriate modeling assumption. `NetworkHawkesProcesses` provides an flexible alternative, `LogGaussianCoxProcess`, which we can use as a example in order to understand how to create new baseline models in general.

-### Networks
-Any of the core components—baselines, weights, etc.—can be customized by implementing its interface, as demonstrated above.
-However, `Networks` are perhaps the easiest and most interesting components to customize because the `Network` interface consists of only a handful of methods, and because many network models permit exact Gibbs sampling.

-At a minimum, a network model must provide the following methods:
-- `size(network)`
-- `params(network)`
-- `rand(network)`

-Gibbs sampling requires the additional methods:
-- `link_probability(network)`
-- `resample!(network, data)`

-And variational inference requires:
-- update!(network, probs)